ipunkt/kanboard-Timetrackingeditor/README.md

 Additionally you can export all time tracking entries as an HTML table (which makes it easy to import to excel) using the command ``` kanboard export:allsubtaskstimetracking```

+## Local Development

+- update your docker-compose.yml version (and do not commit) to suit your user id and group id to fix the owner change from kanboard container
+- open the [kanboard](http://localhost/) and use the default credentials `admin` and `admin`